 after more than 35 years in the Chicago’s advertising business.
 As director and producer of this project, I see this as an opportunity to give voice to the voiceless, using the power of storytelling to reveal truth and making a difference.

-Self-taught and a firm believer in “learning by doing,”she honed in her craft by collaborating with top talents to explore compelling stories to raise awareness and promote change through social activism.
-Her directorial debut Spilled Water has won awards, shown in national and international film festivals and was broadcast on PBS channels WTTW and KQED.
-She consults with filmmakers at Kartemquin Films and works with top people for production, post-production, research and outreach.
+A firm believer in “learning by doing,” I honed in my craft by collaborating with top talents to explore compelling stories to raise awareness and promote change.
+My directorial debut SPILLED WATER has won awards, shown in national and international film festivals and was broadcast on PBS channels WTTW and KQED.

 Laurie is an award-winning documentary editor and story consultant.
 Her credits include CROSSING ARIZONA, which premiered at the 2006 Sundance Film Festival and FOLLOW MY VOICE, an official selection of the Tribeca Film Festival.
 She edited TWO AMERICANS which toured the US as part of the ACLU's national campaign for immigration reform.
 Laurie's work has been broadcast on PBS, Sundance Channel, NHK and Al Jazeera.

 Stephanie is a Chicago-based filmmaker and DP who has a wonderful sense of lighting and narrative eye.
 She uses her camera to discover the nuances of people’s lives and tell their stories.
 She is a graduate of The Salt Institute for Documentary Studies, and has interned with the Kindling Group, a socially-minded documentary production house, for the SCHOOL PROJECT among other projects.
 As a winner of the Bakala Foundation Fellowship, Stephanie documented people with dyslexia in The Czech Republic.